Jadeveon Clowney tells Houston TV station he’s not ruling out a return to Seattle but is willing to be patient

 “I hope we can work something out if anything happens,” Clowney said.
 “I did like it up there.
 I love Russ (Russell Wilson).
 I love all the guys I played with.
 J. Reed (Jarran Reed), B. Jack (Branden Jackson), all them boys in my (defensive) room.
 I respect them guys.”

-And just in case that point wasn’t made, Clowney also said that “I love Seattle… I love everyone on the coaching staff.”
+And just in case that point wasn’t heard clearly enough, Clowney also said that “I love Seattle… I love everyone on the coaching staff.”

 What Clowney surely wanted to really get across in the interview, though, is that he’s healthy.

-The interview was conducted at a gym in Houston that Clowney said he has been attending for the last two months since having surgery following the season to repair a core/sports hernia injury.
+The interview was conducted at a gym in Houston — with lots of shots of him going through different exercises — that Clowney said he has been attending for the last two months since having surgery following the season to repair a core/sports hernia injury.

 He suffered that injury during what was his best game as a Seahawk, an overtime win over the 49ers on Nov.
 11 in which he returned a fumble for a touchdown and generally wreaked havoc on a team that ended up in the Super Bowl.

 “I just want to let people know I’m ready,” Clowney said.